marypyleung/local-llm-evaluator-python/README.md

 # Local LLM Evaluator in Python 🔍
-This is a transparent, cost-aware evaluation harness for RAG-generated responses.
+This is a transparent, cost-aware evaluation harness for RAG-generated responses or Fine-tuned LLM responses.
+It focuses on the Ground Truth Alignment (end-to-end evaluation).
 By leveraging local Hugging Face models, this evaluator ensures data privacy and allows for thousands of evaluations with zero API costs.

 ## 🚀 TL;DR
 A cost-effective alternative to "LLM-as-a-judge."
 Use local NLP models to evaluate relevance, semantic equivalence, and logical entailment via a CSV-in → CSV-out workflow.
 Designed for large-scale regression testing where explainability and cost matter.